Seafarer Mama (Karen) loves to lose herself in the culinary arts by mixing her storytelling with sharing recipes.

 Coffee Loves Company!

 I do recommend preparing a nutritious breakfast full of extra proteins to eat alongside your latte.
-The recipe for such a breakfast will be featured in a future recipe article in this series.

 How do you rate this frothy morning latte recipe?